ryansobol/frozen/README.md

 #=> 2
 ```

-Accepts a single entity or attributes object.
+The constructor accepts a single entity or attributes object as well as no arguments at all.

 ```coffee
 anna = new Frozen.Entity({ name: 'Anna' })